awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 The VarDis payload of a beacon packet is made up of one or more **information elements** (IE), which hence are transmissible data types.
-Each information element is a type-length-value triple as
-follows:
+Each information element consists of an `IEHeader`, followed by a list of records of the same type, which depends on the type of information element -- we refer to this list as the `IEList`.
+Each such record represents information about a variable with given `VarId`.
+Note that the individual records of an information element can have different lengths (e.g.\ `VarUpd` records for different variables).

+The `IEHeader` is a transmissible data type with the following two
+fields:
 - The field `ieType` (for information-element type) specifies the particular type of information element being considered.
-- The field `ieLen` (for information-element length) specifies the length of the value part of the IE as a number of bytes.
+- The field `ieNumRecords` specifies the number of records in this information element.
-- The field `ieVal` (for information-element value) is an array of bytes with a structure suitable for the given `ieType`.
-There are as many bytes in the array as the `ieLen` field specifies.

-The precise encoding of the `ieType` and `ieLen` fields is implementation-dependent, but it is suggested to ensure that these two fields in total use up either 8 or 16 bits.
+The encoding of the `ieType` and `ieNumRecords` fields is implementation-dependent.

 A VarDis payload transmitted in a beacon can contain at most one of each of the following types of information elements, as long as their